 Based on the timing and structure of the REIT's compensation plans and review process, executive compensation levels are determined when the actual performance of the REIT in the prior year is known.
 As a result, REIT performance is reflected (i) in the annual incentive cash bonus amounts in the same year (since these are made in respect of the prior year) and (ii) in the long-term incentive equity grants in the following year (since these are made in respect of the year in which they are granted).
 This causes executive compensation impacts to partially lag our performance.
-Moreover, for the purposes of the analysis below, total compensation is valued only on the date of grant or payment, as applicable, and does not reflect the fact that a substantial portion of the NEOs' past compensation has been in the form of stock options, RTUs and PTUs that have a value that is directly tied to the trading price of the Trust Units and fluctuates with unitholder returns.
-See Executive Compensation - Compensation Discussion and Analysis for a discussion of the factors considered in the determination of the REIT's executive compensation levels and see CEO

-Compensation Look-Back Table below for an illustration of the REIT's strong pay for performance alignment resulting from the value of long-term incentive compensation upon vesting.
+Moreover, for the purposes of the analysis below, total compensation is valued only on the date of grant or payment, as applicable, and does not reflect the fact that a substantial portion of the NEOs' past compensation has been in the form of stock options, RTUs and PTUs that have a value that is directly tied to the trading price of the Trust Units and fluctuates with unitholder returns, and in the case of PTUs, a performance factor in the form of a multiple that ranges from 0% to 200% and can result in the forfeiture of the entire grant.
+See Executive Compensation - Compensation Discussion and Analysis for a discussion of the factors considered in the determination of the REIT's executive compensation levels and see CEO Compensation Look-Back Table below for an illustration of the REIT's strong pay for performance alignment resulting from the value of long-term incentive compensation upon vesting.